syncfusion-content/wpf-docs/wpf/SyntaxEditor/Text-Navigation.md

 ---
 # Text Navigation

-Syntax Editor offers extensive support for text navigation.
-User can perform navigation between characters, words, and line items using built-in functions or using Keyboard shortcut keys.
+Syntax Editor offers extensive support to text navigation.
+Users can perform navigation between characters, words, and line items using the built-in functions or keyboard shortcut keys.
 This section briefly explains navigation of text in the Syntax Editor.

 ## Programmatic Navigation: